 Hardcore Defense believes in metal.
 Hence, "hard" core.
-While our engineers have significant experience with the full range of ballistic fibers and ceramics, we use metals for our shields because it's the optimum choice.
+While our product development team has significant experience with the full range of ballistic fibers and ceramics, we use metals for our shields because they are the optimum choice.

 Aramid (Kevlar®, Twaron®), UHMWPE (Spectra®, Dyneema®) and other ballistic fibers make excellent soft body armor, where light weight, flexibility, and breathability are essential to providing all-day wearability.
 However these materials have some significant disadvantages for ballistic shield applications:

 - Flexibility.
 A hard armor application requires the fibers be cast in resin to provide rigidity, which adds weight and reduces ballistic efficiency.
 Many shields are further molded with a curve to provide extra structure and necessary stiffness, which adds bulk and requires more storage area.
 Our shields are flat, for ease of storage and deployment.

 - Strike absorption.
 Fiber armors rely on a weave to “catch” the bullet.
 If there is insufficient length of fiber extending out from the site of an impact, the bullet can pull the fibers out of the matrix.
 Strikes near the edge of the panel or at the handle anchor holes may penetrate.
 Multiple hits in the same area may penetrate.
 NIJ test standards require at least 2” spacing between any hit and the edge of the panel or another hit.
 This 2” spacing reduces the effective protected area of a standard 16”x24” fiber-composite shield by 45%!
 Even a 1” spacing drops protected area by 21%.
 And that’s only against the first hit.
 How superior are Hardcore Defense shields?
 Check out our Testing page.